Your application review, interview and College offer

-Your application is then passed to a member of the College’s senior management team (SMT) for review, before going to the relevant programme team leader (PTL) who will assign you an interviewer from their subject area.
+Your application is then passed to the Admissions Officer for review, before going to the relevant programme team leader (PTL) who will assign you an interviewer from their subject area.

 The time it takes for your interview date to be confirmed will vary based on the courses you have chosen.
-A few weeks may pass before your hear from us but rest assured all course areas allow plenty of time and will arrange your interview as soon as they can.
-Interviews will continue throughout the summer term and you will usually receive details 10 days before your intervew date.
+A few weeks may pass before you hear from us but rest assured all course areas allow plenty of time and will arrange your interview as soon as they can.
+Interviews will continue throughout the Summer Term and you will usually receive details approximately 10 days before your interview date.

 Your interview is a chance for us to get to know you and talk about your course choices.
 Your interviewer will make you feel at ease and check you are happy with your course choice(s).
 It is likely that your interviewer will be a lecturer or the PTL from your chosen subject area.